 - Trade shows: These jobs entail manning booths at industry shows and representing a company or brand, possibly doing demonstrations, and educating and networking with potential clients and other professionals in the industry.

 While there is a lot of work out there, there are also a lot of actors out there.
 Competition is stiff, and there are always a whole host of reasons why you might not book a given job.
 And even though each gig you book is a victory, acting gigs tend to be short-lived, lasting anywhere from a day to a few weeks.
 It is extremely rare as an actor to be working every week of the year, let alone every day.
 Constant hustling for your next gig is part of an actor’s lifestyle.
 Acting isn’t like other jobs, where you put in a few years and steadily move up the corporate ladder as you gain qualifications and experience.
 Even very established actors may have dry spells.
 Understand that the life of an actor is unpredictable, and accept both the ebb and the flow.

 Some types of jobs offer more long-term stability than others.
 Regional theater contracts can last anywhere from four weeks.
 You’ll get paid a weekly rate for rehearsals and shows, and either be given a stipend or provided housing.
 Long-running Broadway shows like “The Phantom of the Opera” offer performers the opportunity to be steadily employed, though schedules of eight performances a week can get exhausting and lead to burnout.
-TV, as a longform storytelling medium, offers perhaps the best opportunity for ongoing work.
-Of course, the dream is to land a series regular role on a pilot that gets picked up and runs on the air for several years.
+TV offers perhaps the best opportunity for ongoing work—the dream is to land a series regular role on a pilot that gets picked up and runs on the air for several years.